 We do not normally collect any special categories of personal data about you, such as your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 Nor do we collect any information about criminal offences and convictions.
-However there are some situations where we will collect special categories of personal data such as your health if you are participating in a fundraising activity.
+However, there are some situations where we will collect special categories of personal data such as your health if you are participating in a fundraising activity.
 If we do need to collect this sort of data, we’ll take extra care to ensure that your privacy rights are protected.

 2.6 Accidents or Incidents

-If an accident or incident occurs on our property or involving one of our staff (including volunteers), our record of what happened and the action we have taken as a result may include personal data and special categories of personal data.
+If an accident or incident occurs on our property or involves one of our staff (including volunteers), our record of what happened and the action we have taken as a result may include personal data and special categories of personal data.

 3. How We Use Personal Data